The short answer

 One page, one job: this is a document-intent guide for the people who have to build a traceability program, not just read about one.

-The deadline you actually have: July 20, 2028
+The current planning boundary: July 20, 2028

 - On August 7, 2025, FDA published a proposed rule in the Federal Register to extend the compliance date by 30 months, to July 20, 2028.